dev-ai-lab/bank-docs/README.md

 - Gateway [routes](http://localhost:8072/actuator/gateway/routes)

+## Apigee - API management
+- Securely expose bare APIs API key, OAuth or JWT
+- API analytics for usage visibility
+- API proxy - is a wrapper for your service i.e client calls proxy and proxy calls your server
+  - why? enforce app independent mechanism for api management with respect to security, url design, data model, token verification, rate limit, hashing and analytics etc
+- API policy:
+  - create product which wraps api proxy
+  - create app which holds api key
+  - add developer which owns the app
+  - use that api key to call the proxy
+- apigee has over 30 policies (traffic, security, message manipulation) and add custom code
+- You have full control over request and response
+- Apigee tracing:
+  - you can trace a request and check steps followed for the request
+- API portal in Apigee
+  - publish api products with clear docs
+  - consumer can learn and consume the API
+  - web, text, asset (images, videos)
+- API analytics:
+  - Exposing API, enable other to consume your API, and visibility (API analytics)
+  - API analytics: usage, error rates, geographic distribution etc
 # Resiliency in microservices
 - To avoid problem cascading if one service is failing
 ## Resiliency in Spring Cloud Gateway